MSCHE Supports Legislation for Broadband Access

 The support also included a majority of the Commissions represented by the Council of Regional Accrediting Commissions (C-RAC).

-Categories: C-RAC, Policy and Procedures, Statements
+Categories: Advocacy, Policy and Procedures, Statements